bcbio/bcbio-nextgen/docs/contents/configuration.rst

     HaplotypeCaller and VQSR.
 By default bcbio includes GATK4 and uses it.
   - ``vqsr`` turns off variant quality score recalibration for all samples.
   - ``bwa-mem`` forces use of original ``bwa aln`` alignment.
-Without this, we use bwa mem with 70bp or longer reads. ``fastqc`` turns off quality control FastQC usage.
+Without this, we use bwa mem with 70bp or longer reads.
   - ``lumpy-genotype`` skip genotyping for Lumpy samples, which can be slow in the case of many structural variants.
   - ``seqcluster`` turns off use of seqcluster tool in srnaseq pipeline.